 The Fulcrum team + FEMA Staff, FEMA Corps Green One, and the team from Mandus Group who provided us with an air conditioned workspace

-FEMA’s overall goal for this experiment was to discover the most efficient ways for FEMA staff to interact with survivors following a disaster.
-For our JIFX experiment, we wanted to see how well Fulcrum worked in a post-disaster situation.
-We built two versions of three different forms in Fulcrum.
-The forms were aimed at identifying the needs of survivors during door-to-door interviews or from interviews taking place in a DRC.
-FEMA’s experiment explored the potential for a “triage” process occurring in a DRC.
-The objective was to talk with each survivor to efficiently provide them with the information they need, including how to access needed services and what to bring with them.
+FEMA’s primary goal for this experiment was to determine the most efficient ways for staff to interact with disaster survivors.
+For our JIFX experiment, we aimed to evaluate how well Fulcrum performed in a post-disaster environment.
+We created two versions of three different forms within Fulcrum to compare their effectiveness.
+These forms were designed to assess survivor needs during door-to-door interviews or discussions at a Disaster Recovery Center (DRC).
+FEMA’s experiment specifically explored the potential for a triage process within a DRC setting.
+The objective was to engage with each survivor efficiently, provide essential information, and guide them on accessing necessary services.

 JIFX Day 1